EolnMsuk/AntiDarkSword/README.md

 ## ⚙️ Configuration

 > [!WARNING]
 > Remove protected apps from Roothide's Blacklist / Choicy to ensure the tweak can successfully inject.
+>
-Level 3 restricts critical background daemons; lower the tier if system instability occurs.
+> Level 3 restricts critical background daemons; lower the level if you have any issues.

 ```text
 Level 1